As the Domestic Abuse Bill finally reaches committee stage, the government must extend legislation to protect victims of post-separation abuse.

 Some have argued that stalking and harassment legislation could fill this gap.
 But this isn’t correct.
 This legislation does not speak to the specific realities of economic abuse.
 The stalking offence is framed as a course of conduct which causes the victim to fear that violence will be used against her or causes serious alarm or distress which has a substantial adverse effect on her day-to-day activities.
 This wording is not a natural fit for the kinds of economic harm faced by women after they’ve left.

 For example, economic abuse both during and after a relationship generally consists of an abuser exercising control over the survivor, through denying access to economic resources such as money, and sabotaging economic resources or exploiting them, so as to create economic instability and prevent a survivor from rebuilding their life safely and independently.
 This could include: spending money from the victim’s personal bank account or a joint account; running up bills in the victim’s name; prolonging the sale of joint property; interfering with the victims’ employment; and non-payment for a joint mortgage to the point of repossession which could lead to homelessness.
 All of these things would fall outside of the stalking legislation.

 For many survivors who have left an abusive partner, they endure the unspeakable double bind of trying to overcome the economic damage inflicted by the abuser when they were in the relationship, and deal with new forms of economic abuse post-separation, many of which seem endless.
 As a result, some of these women feel that they haven’t left at all, remaining victims of control, manipulation and abuse.

 Amending the Serious Crime Act 2015 is essential in ensuring that these women are protected by the law.
 In order to be effective, our legislation must have full understanding of the workings of economic abuse, and this must include the emotional agony and financial devastation of post-separation economic abuse.
-For a more detailed briefing and the draft amendment proposed, please see below.

 Statement of support from David Challen: